-This blog page is where we post new soccer articles, videos, pictures, links, and other soccer content that's been added to our website.
-Check back every week for new updates to diferent sections of our soccer training portal.
-Thanks very much for reading.
+This blog page is where we post new soccer articles, videos, pictures, links, and other soccer content that's been added to our website recently.
+Check back every week for new updates to different sections of our soccer training portal.
+Thanks very much for visiting and reading.

 We've all heard and seen how Barack Obama likes to play hoops, but his oldest daughter Malia likes to kick the soccer ball around, in the video below we see Obama and his wife pull up some portable chairs and take in some of his daughter's soccer game.